gpertea/stringtie/README.md

 The file resulted from the above command (alns.sorted.bam) can be used directly as input to StringTie.

-Any SAM spliced read alignment (a read alignment across at least one junction) needs to contain the XS tag to indicate the strand from which the RNA that produced this read originated.
-TopHat alignments already include this tag, but if you use a different read mapper you should check that this tag is also included for spliced alignment records.
-For example HISAT2 should be run with the `--dta` option in order to tag spliced alignments this way.
-As explained above, the alignments in SAM format should be sorted and preferrably converted to BAM.
+Any SAM record with a spliced alignment (i.e. having a read alignment across at least one junction) should have the `XS` tag to indicate the transcription strand - the genomic strand from which the RNA that produced this read originated.
+TopHat and HISAT2 alignments already include this tag, but if you use a different read mapper you should check that this tag is also included for spliced alignment records.
+STAR aligner should be run with the option `--outSAMstrandField intronMotif` in order to generate this tag.

+There is an exception when the `XS` tags are not necessary in the case of long RNA-seq reads aligned with `minimap2` with the `-ax splice` option. minimap2 adds the `ts` tags to splice alignments to indicate the transcription strand (though in a different manner than the `XS` tag), and StringTie can recognize the `ts` tag as well, if the `XS` tag is missing.
+Thus the long read spliced alignments produced by `minimap2` can be also assembled by StringTie (with the option `-L` or as the 2nd input file for the `--mix` option).

+As explained above, the alignments must be sorted by coordinate before they can be used as input for StringTie.

-Optionally, a reference annotation file in GTF/GFF3 format can be provided to StringTie using the `-G` option.
-In this case, StringTie will check to see if the reference transcripts are expressed in the RNA-Seq data, and for the ones that are expressed it will compute coverage and FPKM values.
+Optionally, a reference annotation file in GTF or GFF3 format can be provided to StringTie using the `-G` option which can be used as 'guides' for the assembly process, or their expression levels can be directly estimated (without any assembly) when the `-e` option is given.

 Note that the reference transcripts should be fully covered by reads in order to be included in StringTie's output with the original ID of the reference transcript shown in the _`reference_id`_ GTF attribute in the output file .
 Other transcripts assembled from